hazzuk/compose-backupdate/README.md

 > This script is provided as-is, without any warranty.
 Use it at your own risk.

 > [!IMPORTANT]
-> The install command and the script must be run with root permissions.
+> The install command and the script must be run with elevated permissions.

 ```bash
 bash -c 'curl -fsSL -o /bin/backupdate https://raw.githubusercontent.com/hazzuk/compose-backupdate/refs/heads/release/backupdate.sh && chmod +x /bin/backupdate'